 Please note that tenants who apply to our waiting list who already have a plot at another Merton allotment site must swap plots and cannot take on an additional plot.
 You must inform us when you apply for an allotment plot that you already have a plot elsewhere.

-Please note - our next plot viewings will be in early 2018.
+Please note - our next plot viewings will be in early 2018, probably in March.

-The current waiting list is shown below as of 06/12/17 and as you can see the person top of the waiting list only applied for a plot in June 2017.
+The current waiting list is shown below as of 10/02/18 and as you can see the person top of the waiting list only applied for a plot in June 2017.
 We have plots becoming available during the year and we hold regular plot viewings.
-We have let 32 plots this year!
+We let 32 plots in 2017.

 We will give you two chances of viewing plots, if you view and turn down those being offered to you then will be removed from the waiting list.
 If you are offered 3 viewings and either do not attend or decide on the last viewing that there isn't a suitable plot then we will remove you from the waiting list.
 If you do not respond to our emails you will also be removed from the waiting list!
 It makes much more work for the volunteers on the committee trying to organise plot viewings if this happens.
 If you have been removed from the waiting list you are always welcome to re-apply in the future when you have more time.